-The interpretation of such an annotation structure, if it is fully scoped, has a sub-DRS (the nucleus) embedded within the scope of all the quantifiers in the annotated clause, in which the participants are linked to events in their respective semantic roles.
+The interpretation of such an annotation structure, if it is fully scoped, has a most deeply nested sub-DRS embedded within the scope of all the quantifiers in the annotated clause, in which the participants are linked to events in their respective semantic roles, the nucleus of the structure (see Clause 7.5, (74)).
 To construct the interpretation of the RC as a one-place predicate, the condition $R_a(e,z)$ that links the 'missing' participant (z) to the event (e) in the 'missing' semantic role R_a is inserted in the nucleus, and this participant variable is abstracted over.
-This is expressed schematically in (B22), where 'IN(K,C)' designates the operation of inserting condition C in the nucleus of DRS K, 'evv(K)' designates the event variable of K, and α' abbreviates $I_Q(\alpha{RC})$.12
+This is expressed schematically in (B22), where 'IN(K,C)' designates the operation of inserting condition C in the nucleus of K, 'evv(K)' designates the event variable of K, and α ' abbreviates $I_Q(\alpha{RC})$.12

-(B22) $I_Q(R_a, \alpha{RC}) = \lambda z.IN(\alpha', R_a'(evv(\alpha'), z))$
+(B22) $I_Q(R_a, \alpha{RC}) = \lambda z.IN(\alpha', R_a(evv(\alpha'), z))$

-Predicates as defined in (C37) can be substituted for r_1 ' in (C7) to provide the DRS interpreting the domain specification with a linearly linked RC-restriction with individual, collective, or unspecific distribution, and via scope inversion also for modifications with inverse linking.
+Predicates as defined in (B22) can be substituted for r_1 ' in (B9) to provide the DRS interpreting the domain specification with a linearly linked RC-restriction, and via scope inversion for modifications with inverse linking.

-B2.3.4 Prepositional phrases
+B3.4.4 Prepositional phrases

 The interpretation of a PP-restriction can be described in a similar way as that of a relative clause.
-In the case of linear linking, the interpretation is built up from the interpretations of the preposition and the NP that constitute the PP. A preposition is assumed here (for simplicity) to denote a binary relation R_P ; and an NP to denote a generalized quantifier whose QuantML annotation is a participant entity structure ε{PP} . of a quantifying NP has the schematic form shown in (B23a), where C_1 and C_2 are sets of conditions; if the NP in the PP is not a quantifier, but a proper name (as in "from Tokyo") or a (singular) definite description, then its interpretation has the form shown in (B23b).
+In the case of linear linking, the interpretation is built up from the interpretations of the preposition and the NP that form the PP. A preposition is assumed here (for simplicity) to denote a binary relation R_P , and an NP to denote a generalized quantifier whose QuantML annotation is a participant entity structure.
+The semantic interpretation of a quantifying NP has the schematic form shown in (B23a), where C_1 and C_2 are sets of conditions; if the NP in the PP is not a quantifier, but a proper name (as in "from Tokyo") or a (singular) definite description, then its interpretation has the form shown in (B23b).

-To construct the interpretation of the PP as a one-place predicate, the condition $R_P'(x,z)$ that relates the modified NP head to the NP in the PP through the PP's relation R_P is added to the embedded DRS in the quantifier case and to the main DRS in the non-quantifier case:
+To construct the interpretation of the PP as a one-place predicate, the condition $R_P(x,z)$ that relates the modified NP head to the NP in the PP through the PP's relation R_P is added to the embedded DRS in the quantifier case and to the main DRS in the non-quantifier case: